 Immerse yourself in Philadelphia’s performing arts community

 Consider taking in a concert or production by one of the city’s celebrated performing arts companies.
 The renowned Philadelphia Orchestra regularly fills the Verizon Hall at the Kimmel Center with mesmerizing renditions of classics and new compositions under Music Director Yannick Nézet-Séguin, while Opera Philadelphia presents contemporary, often genre-defying works in the Perelman Theater (also in the Kimmel Center) or nearby Academy of Music.
 You can also visit the historic Walnut Street Theatre – the oldest continuously operating theatre in the nation – for a wide-range of stage productions including many family-friendly shows.
-To learn more about performing arts in Philadelphia, including the Pennsylvania Ballet and Curtis Institute of Music, click here.
-NOTE: Though currently not welcoming fans for in-person concerts, many of Philadelphia’s performing arts companies are presenting virtual experiences to be enjoyed safely at home.
+To learn more about performing arts in Philadelphia, including the Philadelphia Ballet and Curtis Institute of Music, click here.

 Hang out along the Delaware River